NadezdaG/micucci-memory-game/README.md

-This project is created for learning basic vue.
+This project is created for micucci.co.uk.
-Weather app, with city selector and card for each selected city.
+Simple memory game using Woocommerce API to get products.

 ## Project setup
 ```